KBbitsP/killbill-avatax-plugin/README.md

 ## Configuration

-### Avalara AvaTax
+The AvaTax plugin requires some properties to be configured either globally or on a per-tenant basis.

-The following properties are required:
+The following properties are mandatory:

 * `org.killbill.billing.plugin.avatax.url`: AvaTax endpoint (e.g. https://sandbox-rest.avatax.com/api/v2)
 * `org.killbill.billing.plugin.avatax.accountId`: your AvaTax account number